 Given a little bit more time, we would say both!
 Located only just a few hundred metres from each other,

 Saint Patrick’s Cathedral is one of the most popular visitor attractions in Dublin.
 Built in honour of Ireland’s patron saint between 1220 and 1260 Saint Patrick’s Cathedral offers visitors a fantastic experience and is one of the few remaining buildings left in Dublin from medieval times.
-(Stop 20 on the tour)
+(Christ Church on the tour)

 Allow one hour for either attraction.